Back to blog

 If you start with SmartFenek now (March 2026), here's your realistic timeline:

-• Week 1: Sign up, configure company details, upload digital certificate
+• Week 1: Sign up, configure company details, connect your Accredited Service Provider (ASP) for digital signing

 • Week 1-2: Add your customers and set up default invoice templates

-• Week 2-3: Create a few test invoices and verify QR codes and digital signatures work
+• Week 2-3: Create a few test invoices and verify QR codes work; confirm your ASP connection for digital signing

 • Week 3-4: Test sending via Peppol to a customer (or use MOCCAE's test portal)